-In response to the re-discovery of this important collection, Wolbach Library staff worked with Lindsey Smith, Acting Curator of Astronomical Photographs, to have the material transferred from the Plate Stacks’ holdings at Harvard Depository’s Records Management Department, to Wolbach’s shelves at the Depository so that the material could be cataloged, digitized, and preserved by services available to Wolbach through Harvard Library.
+In response to the re-discovery of this important collection, Wolbach Library staff worked with Lindsey Smith, Curator of Astronomical Photographs, to have the material transferred from the Plate Stacks’ holdings at Harvard Depository’s Records Management Department, to Wolbach’s shelves at the Depository so that the material could be cataloged, digitized, and preserved by services available to Wolbach through Harvard Library.
 The material will be subsequently transcribed by the Smithsonian Transcription Center in DC and be searchable in both HOLLIS (Harvard’s catalog) and the NASA Astrophysics Data System (ADS).
 This digitization and indexing effort is called Project PHAEDRA, or Preserving Harvard's Early Data and Research in Astronomy.

 For more in depth information about the Phaedra Project read our blog.

 Want to be the first to hear about the latest Phaedra news?
 Join our mailing list.